ISISComputingGroup/EPICS-VISA/README.md

 serial device then asynSetOption() etc. can be used as normal.
 You can also use drvAsynVISAPortConfigure() to access National Instruments GPIB 488.2 devices such as GPIB/ENET 100

+You will need to edit VISAdrvApp/src/Makefile and change NIVISADIR to point to the location of your National Instruments VISA installation

 To add this module to an existing driver then you need to follow some of the steps taken in the VISAdrvTestApp directory.
 You will need to (see VISAdrvTestApp/src/build.mak):